rumpelrausch/vue-localid/README.md

 ID.
 In this case you _need_ IDs, but this code **must never appear more than once** inside your DOM.

-This plugin adds a directive to automatically make IDs and "for"-attributes application-unique.
+This plugin adds a directive to automatically convert IDs and "for"-attributes into application-unique names.
 It's implemented as a fire-and-forget solution to id-based code.

 # Installation
 ## NPM